bschreck/deep.sh/docs/tutorial.rst

   * ``vte_new_tab_cwd``: Issues VTE escape sequence for opening new tabs in the current working directory on some linux terminals.
 This is not usually needed.
-  * ``gitstatus``: Informative git status, like ``[main|MERGING|+1…2]``, you may refer :py:mod:`xonsh.prompt.gitstatus` for customization options.
+  * ``gitstatus``: Informative git status, like ``[main|MERGING|+1…2]``, you may refer :py:mod:`deepsh.prompt.gitstatus` for customization options.
   * ``localtime``: The current, local time as given by ``time.localtime()``.
     This is formatted with the time format string found in ``time_format``.
   * ``time_format``: A time format string, defaulting to ``"%H:%M:%S"``.